 To help make those transactions as convenient as possible, checking accounts typically come with the ability to make payments with a checkbook, debit card and even mobile apps.

-Typically paid for by fees: Checking accounts usually carry fees for a long list of services or account holder missteps, such as not carrying a high enough balance, using another bank's ATM or for covering an overdraft.
-Banks attach so many fees for two reasons, says Drew Lamparello, solution architect for Carlisle & Gallagher Consulting Group:
+Typically paid for by fees: Checking accounts usually carry fees for a long list of services or account holder missteps, such as not carrying a high enough balance, using another bank’s ATM or for covering an overdraft.
+Banks attach so many fees for two reasons:

 - Banks can’t count on your money staying in checking accounts very long, so they have to hold a greater amount of your money in reserve than they would for a savings account, and they can’t lend it out.
 Instead, they make money on checking accounts through fees.